Archi-R/Project_RushHour_JavaS6/rush/out/production/rush/README.md

 ### Progress:

-- experimenting with JPanel and mouse event
+-  JPanel and mouse event
+-  Figure sticks to board (still buggy but kinda works)